maksiurino/PFML/README.md

 - You can get the latest official release on [PFML's website](https://maksiurino.github.io/pfml-dev/download.php).
 - You can also get the source code of the current development version from the [Git repository](https://github.com/maksiurino/pfml-dev).

-## External libraries used by SFML
+## External libraries used by PFML

 - [Pygame](https://github.com/pygame/pygame)